 EDL 593.
 Internship in Educational Leadership.
 1-8 Credits.

 This is a culminating experience primarily for Specialist Diploma and doctoral students.
 May be repeated.
-Prerequisites: Appropriate foundational, cognate, and major area coursework and consent of the advisor and instructor.
+Prerequisite: Appropriate foundational, cognate, and major area coursework and consent of the advisor and instructor.
 Repeatable.

 EDL 597.
 Readings in Educational Leadership.
 1-4 Credits.

 Designed primarily for advanced graduate students.
 May be repeated for different topics.
-Prerequisites: Consent of advisor and instructor.
+Prerequisite: Consent of advisor and instructor.
 Repeatable.

 EDL 599.
 Individual Research in Educational Leadership.
 1-4 Credits.

 May be repeated.
-Prerequisites: Consent of advisor and instructor.
+Prerequisite: Consent of advisor and instructor.
 Repeatable.

 EDL 996.
 Continuing Enrollment.
 1-12 Credits.